-Having relied on them since before the advent of GPS, I’ve got to know my Sahara paper maps. well.
-Then when GPS came along, I could pinpoint my position with an accuracy that was more than adequate for desert travel.
-Some of these colonial-era maps such as the IGN 200s are cartographic works of art and unlike current nav technology, in the deep Sahara topography changes on a millennial scale.
-Tracks may become roads and villages become towns, but the desert itself remains relatively unchanged.
+In other words: a paper map of the deep Sahara from 1960 may still be accurate today.
+Tracks may become roads and villages become towns and even cities, but the open desert itself remains relatively unchanged.
 Is there a benefit in having a tiny map on your GPS rather than simply a waypoint to aim for or a tracklog to follow, even if your position on the map is displayed live?
-That’s essential for navigating a busy city with a Nuvi.
-But the Sahara is more like the sea where more often what you want is…
+That’s essential for navigating a busy city with a Nuvi, but the Sahara is more like the sea where more often what you want is…

 … the big picture

-For me a ‘GPS’ (as opposed to a ‘satnav’ like a Nuvi – see below)) is best at displaying simple data like how far, how fast, how high or which way, not fine topographic detail.
+For me a ‘GPS’ (as opposed to a ‘satnav’ like a Nuvi – see below) is best at displaying simple data like how far, how fast, how high or which way, not fine topographic detail.
 A paper TPC map can display six square degrees over some 18 square feet – what you call ‘the big picture’.
 That’s what you need travelling with a vehicle in an expansive area like a desert, while at close range concentrating on negotiating the terrain.